 Philosophy Hope in a Jar Daily Moisturizer, All Skin Types

 Here’s a guide for picking out the right moisturizer:

 Oily skin: It’s a common perception that if you have oily skin you don’t need moisturizer.
-Just because your skin naturally produces oil doesn’t mean you should moisturize.
+Just because your skin naturally produce oil doesn’t mean you should moisturize.
 One of the main reason for increased oil production is excessive washing or using harsh cleanser on your skin.
-In order to overcome dryness, your skin produces excessive oil.
+In order to overcome dryness your skin produces excessive oil.
 Applying moisturizer will balance oil production.
-Oil-free, water-based moisturizers are best for oily skin.
-Look out for ” non-comedogenic” on products so it won’t clog your pores.
+Oil free, water based moisturizer are best for oily skin.
+Look out for ” non-comedogenic” on products so it wont clog your pores.

-Sensitive: Avoid fragrant moisturizers.
+Sensitive Skin: Avoid fragrant moisturizer.
 Look for natural ingredients such as Aloe Vera or Chamomile.
 Try to avoid moisturizers containing acids.

 What you take internally is the key to soft and smooth skin.
 Keep yourself well hydrated with 8-12 glasses of water daily.
-During winter you may not need much water due to water cool temperatures.
-A good alternative in the intake of green tea.
+During winter you may not need much water due to the cool temperatures.
+A good alternative is the intake of green tea.